Minarets a masterpiece architecture toward the Sky

-Minarets a risen old quarters of Isfahan Are miracles which represent the civilizations, emotions culture, and artistic nature of nations which developed simultaneously by humans.
+Minarets a risen old quarters of Isfahan Are miracles that represent the civilizations, emotions culture, and artistic nature of nations that developed simultaneously by humans.
 Thanks to the miraculous hands of their architects, the minarets scrape the sky of Isfahan.
 In ancient times, minarets were built between two borders, and for determining the border, some illuminating instruments were put in them.
-Gradually such structures were implemented in public roads.
+Gradually such structures were implemented on public roads.

 No right click